 I recently got to work outlining the traits, attitudes, skills and knowledge required to become a good manager and leader.
 I ended up with a list of items and then compiled them into categories that I think make sense.
-Those categories include staying focused on outcomes; mastering daily management; mastering strategic management and mastering self management.
+Those categories include mastering daily management; mastering crisis management; mastering strategic management and mastering self-management.
 It’s in the early stages of development, and I haven’t yet written any definitions of the categories.

 See what you think…

 Mastering Daily Management

 - Mastering Performance Feedback